LeonorPDX/LeonorPDX.github.io/_posts/2020-12-18-web_accessibilty_part_1.markdown

 ### Grouping

 Grouping is the idea that related content should be proximal.
-Consider users using 200%, 400%, or even higher magnification -- they only see a fraction of the window at any given time when navigating your app with magnification.
+Consider users using 200%, 400%, or even higher magnification—they only see a fraction of the window at any given time when navigating your app with magnification.
 Some examples where this might be challenging:

-* Using a slider to move a video to a specific time point, but the time indicator on the video is only visible at the beginning -- when zoomed in on the slider, the user can’t see what time they are at in the video.
-Easy solution: have the time indicator appear as a tab directly above or below the slider.
+* Using a slider to move a video to a specific time point, but the time indicator on the video is only visible at the beginning—when zoomed in on the slider, the user can’t see what time they are at in the video. **Easy solution:** have the time indicator appear as a tab directly above or below the slider.

-* Add to cart button causes the cart icon in the upper right corner to change color briefly and increments the number showing how many items are in the cart; however, nothing happens visually right around the “add to cart button”, making it difficult to tell if you have successfully added the item to your cart.
-Easy solution: have the “add to cart” button indicate success in addition to the cart in the upper right corner, using something like a check mark, success color, a short success message, or combination of these methods.
+* "Add to cart" button causes the cart icon in the upper right corner to change color briefly and increments the number showing how many items are in the cart; however, nothing happens visually right around the “add to cart” button, making it difficult to tell if you have successfully added the item to your cart when viewing the screen with magnification. **Easy solution:** have the “add to cart” button indicate success in addition to the cart in the upper right corner, using something like a check mark, success color, a short success message, or combination of these methods.

 A quick and easy way to check for grouping accessibility is the “straw test.”
-Users with low vision say it’s like looking at the world through a straw; they have a very narrow field of vision.
+Users with low vision often say it’s like looking at the world through a straw; they have a very narrow field of vision.
 To simulate this, close one eye, form a loose fist, and hold your fist to your open eye so you can look through the opening formed between your palm and curled fingers.
 By doing so, you can narrow your field of vision and simulate a low vision user’s experience who relies on high magnification.

 The straw test can be used at all levels of design (wireframing, development, etc.) and for walking through or testing out all functionality of your app.